 Get in touch if you want to chat about any of the above.
 Tel: 07810 098119 Email: firstname.lastname@example.org

 All the best,

-For Third Sector organisation already working within the constraints of the Data Protection Act it is unlikely to mean enormous changes to their approach.
+For Third Sector organisations already working within the constraints of the Data Protection Act it is unlikely to mean enormous changes to their approach.
 However, it does come with some additional duties and and some additional anxiety, due to the enormous penalties for non-compliance.
-The penalties for non-compliance will make organisations think twice about their use of personal data (i.e. fines can be up to 4% of worldwide turnover).
+The penalties for non-compliance will make third sector organisations think twice about their use of personal data (i.e. fines can be up to 4% of worldwide turnover).

 The regulations become enforceable from 25 May 2018.
 From that point on organisations who process personal data must comply with the new regulations.

 For example, regulations will apply to data stored and processed for campaigning, for fundraising and for volunteer management.
 It should also be noted that volunteers are to be treated in the same way as employees, i.e. they must have appropriate training in the area of data protection.